VimYoung/dotfiles/README.md

 3. I still don't use half of the utilities I will mention at their full keyboard configs, hence these are underutilised, as they will fit more in my muscle memory, I shall add more keybinds for them.
 4. The config doesn't try to rice apps, at least for now.
-I will eventually add them but after all the above checkboxes are met, I might add app rices too, and 2-3 more themes with pywal just so that my eyes don't get tired of seeing Rose Piné.
+I will eventually add them but after all the above checkboxes are met, I might add app rices too, and 2-3 more themes with wallust just so that my eyes don't get tired of seeing Rose Piné.

+## Showcase

+The images of my workstation can be seen at SHOWCASE.md.

 ## Future work